vmchale/project-init/README.md

 [![Build Status](https://travis-ci.org/vmchale/project-init.svg?branch=master)](https://travis-ci.org/vmchale/project-init)

+This is a command-line utility written in rust that initializes projects based on templates.
-This is intended to provide something similar to [cookiecutter](https://github.com/audreyr/cookiecutter), albeit faster.
+It is intended to provide something similar to [cookiecutter](https://github.com/audreyr/cookiecutter), albeit faster.
 It is somewhat more limited that cookiecutter, but for most users the differences will be imperceptible (aside speed, of course).